 Collect required parts

-Before you can start building the main axis, of course you have to collect all needed parts.
-A complete list of the required materials and tools can be found above in the material and tool list.
+Before you can start building the main axis, you must of course first have all the necessary parts together.
+You can find a complete list of the materials and tools required above in the materials and tools list

-The required STL files for printing can be found here: https://github.com/Nerdiyde/WinDIY/tree/master/mainAxis
+You can find the required STL files for printing here: https://github.com/Nerdiyde/WinDIY/tree/master/mainAxis

-I have printed the parts with the following settings.
+I printed the parts with the following settings.

 - Perimeter: 5